A large sieve inequality for characters to quadratic moduli: Introduction.

-This generalises an observation of Baier and Lynch \cite{baierlynch} from the case of square moduli to degree two integer polynomial moduli. \textit{Remark on notation.} In this article, we will adopt mostly standard notations.
+This generalises an observation of Baier and Lynch \cite{baierlynch} from the case of square moduli to degree two integer polynomial moduli. {\textit{Remark on notation.}} In this article, we will adopt mostly standard notations.
 In particular, we let $\omega(n)$ and $\tau(n)$ denote the number of prime divisors, and positive divisors, of the natural number $n$, respectively.
 Additionally, $\mu(n)$ and $\varphi(n)$ will be used to denote the M\"obius and Euler functions, respectively.
-We adopt both the Landau and Vinogradov notations for asymptotics, though will write $q\sim Q$ to mean $Q<q\leqslant2Q$.
-Lastly, $\varepsilon$ will denote an arbitrarily small, positive constant, and may vary in actual value even within the same line.
-We also note that all sums are taken over natural numbers, unless otherwise obvious.
+We adopt both the Landau and Vinogradov notations for asymptotics, and will write $q\sim Q$ to mean $Q<q\leqslant2Q$.
+Also, $\varepsilon$ will denote an arbitrarily small, positive constant, and may vary in actual value even within the same line.
+We lastly note that, unless otherwise obvious, all sums are taken over natural numbers, which we consider to be the strictly positive integers.